inbo/crow/README.md

 Next step:

 - Mutations in constants
-- Improve imports: understand @, look for unused imports, make style consistent, ..
+- Improve imports: understand @, look for unused imports, make style consistent, ...
+- selectedDate in store: also move there related mutations, getters, ...
+Also convert selectedDate to something better than a string?